-Step 1: Demonstrate Consistency with the General Plan CAP Consistency Requirement Yes No 2.
-Is the project included in the growth forecasts of the CAP, as shown in Table 3 (Communities and Associated Land Use Assumptions for 2045 Included in the GHG Emissions Forecast) in CAP Appendix D GHG Forecasts and Targets Analysis?
-If " Yes ", Questions 3 and 4 below are not applicable and the project shall proceed to Step 2: Demonstrate Consistency with CAP Measures and Actions.
-If "No", proceed to Question 3 below.
+P Consistency Requirement Yes No Is the project included in the growth forecasts of the CAP, as shown in Table 3 (Communities and Associated Land Use Assumptions for 2045 Included in the GHG Emissions Forecast) in CAP Appendix D GHG Forecasts and Targets Analysis, AND Does not require amendment to the Urban Policy Area (UPA) and/or Urban Services Boundary (USB)?
+If the answer to both of these questions is " Yes ", Questions 3 and 4 below are not applicable and the project shall proceed to Step 2: Demonstrate Consistency with CAP Measures and Actions.